jmayer913/JMayer-Data-Library/README.md

 ```

 ### List View Class
-This is not a data object but its derived from the UserEditableDataObject or SubUserEditableDataObject.
+This is not a data object but its derived from the DataObject or SubDataObject.
 A list view only contains a name and identifier and its meant for a dropdown or similar UI where it only needs the name and identifier and nothing else.

 ## Data Layer
 Your application will use the data layer to access or manipulate data objects.
 The data layer will act as a wrapper for the database or a remote server.
 This abstraction allows your application to only know about the data objects and the data layers and not how its needs to talk to the source.